11. "Be yourself." ❤️

 11. "Be yourself."

 One of the important phrases a parent can say to their kid on their first day of school is to be themselves.
-Young children can be extremely cruel, so give your child the confidence to be who they are regardless of what other kids say.
+Give your child the confidence to be who they are regardless of what other kids say.